bloominstituteoftechnology/ios-app-store-connect-guide/README.md

 ### Certificate Installation

-1. Download Lambda School's distribution certificate to your computer.
+1. Download BloomTech's distribution certificate to your computer.
 This file will be sent to your class in your private class channel at the start of Build Week in Unit 3 (uploading to TestFlight is recommended but not required in Unit 3, and required in Unit 4).
     * The filename for this certificate will look like this: `Lambda_Shared_Apple_All_Platforms_Distribution_Certificate.p12`
 2. Double click this file to install in your Mac's Keychain.
     * The Keychain app will ask for a password to install this certificate.
 Look for the password alongside the file in your cohort's class channel.